kkklich/Snake/README.md

 # Snake
 This is simple game Snake created in python.
-Created with pygame library.
+Using pygame library.